Greatest Hits Live (Hall & Oates album)

-Greatest Hits Live is a live album by Hall & Oates, released in 2001.
+Greatest Hits Live is a live album by Hall & Oates.
+Recorded live at the Baltimore Civic Center in Baltimore, Maryland, the album was released by RCA Records on November 6, 2001.

 Reception

 Recorded during their 1982 tour to promote the album Private Eyes, Stephen Thomas Erlewine of AllMusic says Greatest Hits Live is "a snapshot of an underrated band on-stage at their peak" and "an entertaining sidenote in their catalog."